terra-quantum-public/mtopt/README.md

-# `mtopt` — tensor rank cross and matrix train optimizers.
+# `mtopt` — tensor rank cross and matrix train cross optimizers.

-##### `mtopt` is a lightweight Python library that implements two optimizers for black-box optimization on discrete grids: Tensor Rank Cross (TRC) and Matrix Train Cross (MTC).
-Both methods build low‑rank tensor representations of the objective from a small number of function evaluations, then extract candidate optima directly from the representations.
-The package targets use‑cases where objective gradients are unavailable or unreliable, and where each function call is expensive.
+##### `mtopt` is a lightweight Python library that implements two optimizers for black-box optimization on discrete grids by extending matrix cross approximation to two distinct types of tensor networks.
+The first, **Tensor Rank Cross (TRC)** is a cross approximation for tensor rank decomposition (also called canonical diadic decomposition (Candecomp)).
+The second, **Matrix Train Cross (MTC)** approximation is a cross approximation that combines features of TRC and Tensor Train (also called Matrix Product State (MPS)) decomposition.
+Both methods build low‑rank tensor representations of a function from a small number of function evaluations, then extract candidate optima directly from the representations.
+The package is designed specifically for high-dimensional functions with multiple local minima, where each function evaluation is computationally expensive.

 ## Installation